Plymouth’s Latest Visitor Attraction: The Box

 Image courtesy of Visit Plymouth

 There are three room types for you to choose from, including our twins which offer two double beds.
 All bedrooms can sleep up to four, making them ideal for groups or families.
-All stays include free parking, free WiFi and a whole host of perks such as bathrobes and slippers, vegan-friendly toiletries, access to our exercise room and a guest laundry room.
+All stays include free parking and free WiFi.

 With our super flexible rates, you can book with confidence when staying at Future Inn Plymouth.
 Book direct for the best rates guaranteed on our website, or by contacting the Reservations Team on 01752 701000 or email@example.com.